snehilvj/dmc-docs/docs/barchart/barchart.md

 .. exec::docs.barchart.clickdata

 ### Styles API

+This component supports [Styles API](/styles-api).
+With Styles API, you can customize styles of any inner element.
+For more information on styling components,  please also refer to the [Mantine Styles](https://mantine.dev/styles/styles-overview/) documentation.

+#### BarChart selectors

 | Selector           | Static selector                   | Description                                      |
 |:-------------------|:---------------------------------|:-------------------------------------------------|
 | root               | .mantine-BarChart-root           | Root element                                    |